 - Your funds will either be disbursed to your school (most likely scenario) or sent to you via check.
 Contact your school’s Financial Aid Office to provide you with details about how funds are disbursed.

 Ready to apply?
-Visit our Student Loans page to get started.
+Visit our student loans page to see what lenders are available to you

 Keep up with the latest news